Interlisp/Interlisp.github.io/README.md

 - `layout`
   - `shortcodes` - a simple snippet inside a content file that Hugo will render using a predefined template
     - `bibTable.html` - a shortcode used to format the [bibliography table](https://interlisp.org/bibliography/)
 - `static` - the data in this folder is copied directly into the folder structure of the home page
+  - `css` - custom css files
   - `data`  - holds `bibliography.json` used to create the [bibliography table](https://interlisp.org/bibliography/)
   - `documentation` - contains the pdf files referenced in the document section of the home page
   - `favicons` - contains `favicon.png` a small icon that browsers can use when referencing the website